Honoring the Choice to Keep Your Camera Off

 We honor the ways each person cares for themselves.

-You are part of the circle.
-You are seen.
-You are valued.
+You are part of the circle and your presence is valued.

 ______________________________________________________________________________________________